www3838438/dbu/doc/custom.md

 See branches named `extra/...` for examples of how to include downloaded 3 party software, packages, libraries, configuration files... (https://github.com/nodiscc/dbu/branches)

+Caution: running `make all` or `make clean` will erase any files not tracked by git in `config/includes/chroot/`

 ##### config/includes.chroot/

 Files and directories placed here will be copied to the live system.
 This is useful if